Herring-UGAECSE-2920-S23/Deliverable1_s23/Deliverables/deliverable3.md

 ## Solder Raspberry Pi Hat (D)

 In order to prevent shorting out the Rapsberry Pi, we have designed a Pi Hat to attach to the top of the Pi.
 You will need to solder the PCB (printed circuit board) and verify its functionality.
+This is very important to complete before using GPIO pins.

 ## Spectrum Analyzer (D)
 If you have not used one before a Spectrum Analyzer is an instrument used to measure the magnitude of an input signal versus frequency within the full frquency range of the instrument.
 The primary use is to measure the power of the spectrum of known and unknown signals.
-For this deliverable you will use a Spectrum Analyzer (Can be found in room 1450) as you follow the instructions in this [document](./setup/spectrum_instr.md) in order to help characterize your Mic or anything else you may want to use it for.
+For this deliverable you will use a Spectrum Analyzer (Can be found in room 1450) as you follow the instructions in this [document](./setup/spectrum_instr.md).